IHE/RAD.IDR/input/pagecontent/volume-1.md

 A report may be circulated when it is created in a preliminary state and again later when it has been signed and updated to a final state, and potentially again if it is updated again with an addendum to the report.
-That status is captured in the encoding (See RAD TF-3: 6.7.3.0) but managing that transition and handling of multiple versions of the report is left to subsequent reporting workflow profile work.
+That status is captured in the encoding (TOLINK See RAD TF-3: 6.7.3.0) but managing that transition and handling of multiple versions of the report is left to subsequent reporting workflow profile work.